 If you do make this mistake and place an extra lay bet, make sure you place another back bet to cancel it out.

 Initially, matched betting can be a challenging concept.
 It requires patience and persistence.
-However, going at it alone from the start may possibly the biggest matched betting mistake.
+However, going at it alone from the start may be the biggest matched betting mistake.

-There are a number of free sites that are great resources for matched bettors.
+Several free sites are great resources for matched bettors.
 However, these are always limited in what they teach you and cannot afford a customer support team that dedicate themselves to helping you.
 There are other sites out there like The Sure Bettor, which charge a small monthly fee to become a premium member.
 These assisted matched betting sites walk you through the whole process from start to finish and usually have hundreds of tutorials available for premium members.
 They also have all the latest tools and a dedicated team to help you with any problems you have.

 Whilst more experienced matched bettors may want to go at it alone, we recommend beginners start with assisted matched betting as mistakes can be costly.
 What’s more, you’ll easily cover the cost of three months membership in your first few offers.